zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 }
 ```

-* POST /users/todo/{userid} - adds a todo to the assigned user.
-Can be done by any user.
-You can add this todo
+* POST /users/todo/{userid} - adds a todo to the user.
 ```
 {
     "description": "Have Fun",